MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 >
 >You can specify individual files or folders (using folder paths or fully qualified resource names) but you can't specify which rules or exclusions apply to.

-This rule was introduced in: Windows 10 1803, Windows Server 1809, Windows Server 2019, Configuration Manager CB 1802
+This rule was introduced in: Windows 10 1803, Windows Server, version 1809, Windows Server 2019, Configuration Manager CB 1802

 Intune name: Executables that don't meet a prevalence, age, or trusted list criteria.